CHRIST, OUR ETERNAL HIGH PRIEST HEALS OUR SPIRITUAL BLINDNESS.

-Fortunately, as elucidated in the SECOND READING, God has given us an eternal High Priest in the person of His Son, Jesus Christ, who offered once and for all, His own body on the cross as a sacrificial lamb for the sins of all humankind.
-Since sin breaks the relationship which exists between God and man, and creates a barrier between them, hence, Christ’s sacrifice restores that relationship and removes that barrier (Hebrews 9:11-28).
+Fortunately, as elucidated in the second reading, that God has given us an eternal High Priest in the person of His Son, Jesus Christ.
+He offered once and for all, His own body on the cross as a sacrificial lamb for the sins of all humankind.
+Since sin breaks the relationship that exists between God and man, and creates a barrier between them.
+Hence, Christ’s sacrifice restores that relationship and also removes the barrier (Hebrews 9:11-28).

 Moreover, Jesus Christ, having gone through the experiences of humankind and understands humanity in all its strength and weakness, He is always sympathetic with her.
 That was why towards the end of His public ministry, He instituted the Priesthood and the Holy Eucharist as a sacramental expression of His paschal mystery.
 The priesthood is not an office which someone takes upon himself; it is a privilege and a glory to which he is called.
 This ministry of God among men is neither a job nor a career but a calling (Hebrews 5:4).